Nazaroni/Nazaroni/README.md

 # Hi there, I'm Nazar - aka [Nazaroni][website] 👋

 ## I'm a Husband, Father, Developer, and Dreamer!!!

-- 🌱 I’m currently learning Rust & Go :ghost: and improving my :de: language skills.
+- 🌱 I’m currently improving my Rust skills.
+I found it very interesting and powerful language
 - 👯 I’m looking to collaborate with other content creators and developers
-- 🥅 2024 Goals: Contributing to Rust — community building
+- 🥅 2025 Goals: Contribute to my social network community
-- ⚡ Fun fact: I love to play with my daughter :girl: and son :boy: :sunny:
-- :electric_plug: Also, I love cool tech gadgets :movie_camera:
 - I ❤️ Open Source
 - I speak: :ukraine:, :us:, :de:, :poland:, and a little :fr: